emuise/ms-assessingRepresentation/README.md

 |     SBS     |     Sub-Boreal Spruce                    |     11        |     10,337,497    |     6.7%     |
 |     SWB     |     Spruce -- Willow -- Birch            |     6         |     8,655,855     |     23.3%    |

-: Number of subzones, total area, and percent protected by BEC Zone. {#tbl:bec-table}
+: Number of subzones, total area, and percent protected by BEC Zone.{#tbl:bec-table}

 Both the BC [@bcparks2012] and Canada-wide [@governmentofcanada2019] PA mandates commit to conserving ecological integrity across the network.
 The PA network in BC is designed to serve both ecological conservation and human recreation aims [@bcparks2012] and consists of a network of PA and PA complexes (multiple nearby PA which share the same conservation goals), with large variations in size, ranging from 0.02 to 987,899 ha (@fig:study-area).